 - Images: Flick User © ScarletGreen, © Akira Asakura, © Togo Murano Archives

 Japan’s modernist architecture bridges the gap between the country’s traditional buildings and contemporary architecture, giving Japan its unique aesthetic character.– Tomas Maier

 World Peace Memorial Cathedral Photographs

 World Peace Memorial Cathedral description

 A design competition was launched in 1947 to find an architect for its replacement.
-A total of 177 designs were submitted from Japanese architects such as Kenzo Tange and Kunio Maekawa, but no overall winner was declared.
-Murano ended up doing the design although he was actually one of the members of the jury.
+A total of 177 designs were submitted by Japanese architects such as Kenzo Tange and Kunio Maekawa, but no overall winner was declared.
+Murano ended up doing the design, although he was actually one of the members of the jury.

 The cathedral is situated between Tange’s Peace Memorial Park and JR Hiroshima Station.
-The volumetric treatment of the design was influenced by Auguste Perret, whereas the inclusion of a circular dome over the sanctuary and small cylindrical chapels on either side of the main volume are echoes of Byzantine architecture.
+Auguste Perret influenced the volumetric treatment of the design.
+In contrast, the inclusion of a circular dome over the sanctuary and small cylindrical chapels on either side of the main volume are echoes of Byzantine architecture.

-The post-and-beam concrete frame with internal panels is reminiscent of traditional Japanese architecture as are the shapes of the windows penetrating the tower.
+The post-and-beam concrete frame with internal panels is reminiscent of traditional Japanese architecture, as are the shapes of the windows penetrating the tower.
 The brick infills, in this case, were made from earth containing ashes from the atomic bomb and are laid so that their rough surfaces cast shadows across the façade.
 Architect Kenji Imai designed the sculptures above the main door.
-Murano undertook a number of religious projects after this one and converted to Catholicism later in life.
+Murano undertook several religious projects after this one and converted to Catholicism later in life.